Employment Contracts and Non-Compete/ Non-Solicitation Agreements

 Employment Contracts.
 Employment contracts are frequently prepared by the employer’s attorney, and therefore often contain clauses that disproportionately favor the employer - and that place the employee at a legal disadvantage if problems arise, which can place the employee at financial risk.

 Once an employment contract has been entered into, I still can advise you as to the legal ramifications and likely enforceability of particular clauses, as well as provide you with advice regarding your options (including risks, and perhaps opportunities, that you were not aware of) and potential winning strategies.

 Restrictive covenants generally fall into three categories: non-solicitation clauses; non-compete clauses; and confidentiality provisions.

 Non-solicitation clauses can restrict you from soliciting: a) employees of the Employer (e.g. – preventing you from attempting to request/ solicit the employees to leave their Employer to join you elsewhere); b) clients of the Employer (judges frequently look closely as to whether such clients of the Employer were “permanent”, and other such factors); or c) both a and b.

-Non-compete clauses can restrict you from working in your chosen profession in certain geographic areas, for certain lengths of time (e.g. – for 1-2 years).
+Non-compete clauses can restrict you from working in your chosen profession in certain geographic areas, for certain lengths of time (e.g. – for 1-2 years, or longer).

-Confidentiality provisions can restrict you from disclosing particular categories of information that allegedly are secret/confidential, with Employers sometimes attempting to use such provisions to prevent you from using information that you have obtained during your employment with the Employer in your subsequent employment/ endeavors.
+Confidentiality provisions can restrict you from disclosing particular categories of information that allegedly are secret/confidential, with Employers sometimes attempting to define/use such provisions in an overbroad way to prevent you from rightfully using information/skills that you have obtained during your employment with the Employer in your subsequent employment/ endeavors.